HaimengBai/431slides/class_23/README.md

             - You should have received an email from me about your grade.
 If not, let me know by emailing me NOW.
             - There's an [extra task available](https://goo.gl/forms/1f27voQF33hqYOys1), for those who scored B- or lower.
 If you did better than a B-, you have the option to do the task (before 2017-11-29 at noon) for a little class participation credit.
     - [Class Participation Update through 2017-11-15](https://github.com/THOMASELOVE/431slides/blob/master/class_23/431-class-part-pw-2017-11-15.pdf): Essentially, you start at 75 and can only go up (remember that a B in 431 usually ranges from 70 - 85, and an A is usually 90 - 100, with 86-89 in the B+/A- range.)
 A few people are already at 100 (the max).
 Some are still at 75.
         - If you're below 85 and worried about it, you probably want to re-introduce yourself to me at some point, both in person and by asking questions or making contributions at 431-help.
 But I wouldn't worry about it too much, no matter what your score is to date.
+Also, if you've been visiting TA office hours regularly, that's **not** accounted for yet in this document but will be at the end of the semester.
         - This won't be updated again until mid-December.
     - Assignment 5
         - Answer sketch and grades are now available.